hgwood/petibrugnon/README.md

 - `run`: runs the last command ran with `run -- command...`.
 - `login`: log in to the scoring app.
 This automatically done by commands that require it.
 - `logout`: log out of the scoring app.
 Use it if you encounter errors.

+### Global options

+- `--google-oauth-client-id` (or `--cid`): the ID of Google OAuth 2.0 client to use to authorize access to the Google Code Jam API.

+### Config file

+If a `.petibrugnonrc.json` file exists, options will be read out from it.
+Command-line options overrides the ones find in the file.